-It began with the Fiberfill – an enormous sack of polyester stuffing a dream.
-Mr Tabubil, I was determined, was getting one serious Christmas present -the most giant Christmas Squid ever seen in Santiago.
+It began with fiberfill – fiberfill and a dream.
+Mr Tabubil was going to get one serious Christmas present: the biggest, most giant Christmas Squid ever seen in Santiago.

-Ever since way back in 2013, when I saw a post on Cation Designs about Squidney, then had a medium size cardiac arrest in front of the computer and yelled at Mr Tabubil to come and see it – Mr Tabubil had yearned for a giant Cephalopod of his very own. *
+Ever since way back in 2013, when I saw a post on Cation Designs about Squidney, and had a medium size cardiac arrest in front of the computer and yelled at Mr Tabubil to come and see it, Mr Tabubil had yearned for a giant Cephalopod of his very own. *

-I wanted to make him something so big it could double as a sofa, but when you are making a large project, it is important to be practical.
-I had originally planned for at a squid at least twelve feet in length, but we were living in a downtown city apartment, and I had to be hard-nosed and realistic.
-I decided I’d settle for eight feet, tentacle to tip.
+I wanted to make him something so big it could double as a sofa, but it is important to be practical.
+A squid at twelve feet in length would certainly set records, but we were living in a downtown city apartment, and I had to be hard-nosed and realistic.
+I settled for eight feet, tentacle to tip.

 The pattern had been easy.
-The polar-fleece was easy too – an upholstery store up the street had quite the color selection.
+The polar-fleece was easy, too – a fabric store up the street took care of that.
 Stuffing though – stuffing was harder.
 The truth is that most of the fiberfill stuffing available in Chile is not very nice.
-It balls and it lumps, and when I made a stuffy for a new baby, I had to bring North American fiberfill down to Chile in my suitcase or the stuffy was as lumpy as a twenty-year old favorite pillow.
-It had been awkward enough bringing down enough stuffing for small stuffies for small babies – flying in enough fiberfill for an eight foot Christmas squid didn’t bear thinking about.
+It balls and it lumps, and whenever I’dmade a stuffy for a new baby, I’d had to bring North American fiberfill down to Chile in my suitcase, or the stuffy was as lumpy as a twenty-year old pillow.
+It had been awkward enough bringing down stuffing for small stuffies for small babies – flying in enough fiberfill for an eight foot Christmas squid didn’t bear thinking about.

 The shop was a surprise.
 We parked the car right front of the address, and still walked back and forth past the place once or twice before we spotted it.
 It was no wider than the pair of old wooden doors in front.
-Behind the doors it was only the depth of a packing container in back, and it was filled top to bottom and front to back with blocks of foam of every possible sort, and mountains of stuffing in every color and density imaginable.
-Sofa-size blocks hung from the ceiling, plastic sacks sprouted from the walls, hanging on hooks like heavy fiberfill storm-clouds and the air was thick with drifting polyester fluff.
+Behind the doors it was only the depth of a packing container, and it was filled top to bottom and front to back with blocks of foam of every possible sort, and mountains of stuffing in every color and density imaginable.
+Sofa-size blocks hung from the ceiling, plastic sacks sprouted from the walls like heavy fiberfill storm-clouds, and the air was thick with drifting polyester fluff.

 From the front door, we yelled hello.
-From somewhere inside, someone shouted back.
-Foam stirred, and we saw a woman making her way towards us, twisting her way between the stacks and the sacks.
-There was no room for us inside with her, so she listened to what we wanted from where we stood outside on the pavement.
-Unknotting the mouth of one of the great sacks, she pulled a machete out of her belt and began slicing slabs of stuffing from the mountain of fiberfill inside it, and then, with a strength and a swiftness that caught us by surprise, she slid our slabs into another sack and knotted it tight.
+From somewhere inside, a woman shouted back.
+Foam stirred, and we saw her making her way towards us, twisting her way between the stacks and the sacks.
+There was no room for us to join her inside, so she listened to what we wanted from where we stood.
+Unknotting the mouth of one of the great sacks, she pulled a machete out of her belt and began slicing slabs of stuffing from the mountain of fiberfill inside it, and then, with a swiftness and dexterity that caught us by surprise, she slid our slabs into another sack and knotted it tight.

-My in-laws were visiting us for Christmas.
-I had a work room, but it was doubling as the guest room.
+I had a sewing room, but it was doubling as the guest room for my in-laws.
 My sewing machine had already been moved out to the dining table and in the sewing room itself, a double bed and a stack of suitcases filled every available inch.
-Picture then – a bed, with a giant sack of stuffing on top of it and pillows and cushions mounded up around the sack, a quilt thrown over everything and my mother and father in law, draped artistically over all of it, reading books and trying to look natural –
+Picture then, a bed, with a giant sack of stuffing on top and pillows and cushions mounded up around the sack, a quilt thrown over everything and my mother and father in law, draped artistically over the whole mountain, reading books and trying to look natural –

 What I’m saying is – they really love their son.